Plutoru/Plutoru/README.md

 ## Hi there!
-Thank for checking out my profile! 👋
+Thanks for checking out my profile! 👋

 ## <h4> 🤔About me: </h4>